cyphertjohn/bounded_arith/README.md

 # Term Rewriter

 ## Dependencies
-This code requires an ocaml interface the the GNU MultiPrecision library (gmp).
+This code requires an ocaml interface to the GNU MultiPrecision library (gmp) as well as GNU Linear Programming library (glpk).

 For ocaml opam is also helpful.
 To install these dependencies on Ubuntu run:

-`sudo apt-get install opam libgmp-dev libmpfr-dev`
+`sudo apt-get install opam libgmp-dev libmpfr-dev libglpk-dev`

 To initialize opam run: